ROCKAWAY/DENVILLE EAGLES ICE HOCKEY

 In 1971, Denville PAL Hockey was born followed by the formation of Rockaway Township Hockey, three years later, in 1974.
 During the next 48 years, a friendly, but deep seeded rivalry for superiority existed.
 Both local hockey programs would ultimately feed into the Morris Knolls Golden Eagles Ice Hockey program.
 However, the players grew up playing against one another as foes instead of allies.

-Finally in 2022, after 109 years of division, the rivalry will end as the Denville Township and Rockaway Township hockey programs begin reunification with the birth of Eagles Ice Hockey.
+Finally in 2022, after 109 years of division, the rivalry ended as the Denville Township and Rockaway Township hockey programs agreed to share resources under the name of Eagles Ice Hockey.

 OUR MISSION

 Eagles Ice Hockey is committed to the development of its youth hockey players.
-All residents of Denville, Rockaway Township, Rockaway Borough, Wharton, Boonton Montville, Mountain Lakes and Parsippany are welcome to participate in our program.
-As well as residents in surrounding towns without a hockey program that receive prior approval.
-Open to boys AND girls ages 4-18.
+All residents (boys and girls ages 5-14) of Denville, Rockaway Township, Rockaway Borough, & Wharton are welcome to participate in our program.
 Players of ALL skill levels are welcome.
 We competed in the Morris County Youth Hockey League (MCYHL).